E1thanz/HLP_PY_GUI/README.md

 and top it off with a semicolon ";"
 example: " A,*2;*F, 9;"
 for multiple layers just put the next layer's values after the semicolon

+to open the gui just run the file called HLPWindow.py
+you can read the small amount of comments i wrote in it and change some parameters if you want to
+mess with it.

+**good luck!**